commercelayer/commercelayer-docs-api/resources/sku_options/create_sku_option.md

 ---
-description: How to create an SKU via API
+description: How to create a sku option via API
 ---

-# Create an SKU
+# Create a sku option

-To create a new SKU, send a `POST` request to the `/api/sku_options` endpoint, passing the resource arguments in the request body.
+To create a new sku option, send a `POST` request to the `/api/sku_options` endpoint, passing the resource arguments in the request body.

 {% page-ref page="../../creating-resources.md" %}